This Double Chocolate Cookie is perfect for meeting the desire for chocolate and is also one of our new favorite Christmas cookies.

-Valentine’s Day and chocolate is a combination that remains endless.
-This Double Chocolate Cookie is perfect for meeting the desire for chocolate and is also our new favorite Christmas cookie.
 The recipe is from Baking With Julia by Dorie Greenspan.
 My copy of this book is well stained and the binding is completely split with use.
 It’s a compilation of recipes from the experts who baked with Julia Child during her PBS cooking series.
 It is a classic reference book for bakers of all aptitudes.
-Rick Katz contributed the recipe.
+Rick Katz contributed this recipe.

-I prefer small cookies.
-It’s a technique for preventing weight gain 🙂 The original recipe makes 2 dozen large cookies.
+I prefer small 1-2 bite cookies.
+The original recipe makes 2 dozen large cookies.
 I changed this to 4 dozen small cookies.
 I also use the microwave for melting the chocolate instead of a double boiler.

 1/2 cup all-purpose flour